The Virginia Ultimate Road Trip: 7 Days in American History

 Day 4 – Jamestown, Donuts, and Play Time

-Visiting the Jamestown Settlement
+Visit the Jamestown Settlement

-Take a day for a family visit to the Jamestown Settlement (my post with tips!) for a top-notch museum with some great outdoor exhibits.
+Take a day for a family visit to the Jamestown Settlement for a top-notch museum with some great outdoor exhibits.
 This is a great way to bring to life the Jamestown that you saw in ruins two days ago.
 Although you could spend all day here, I would plan to focus on the video inside and the outdoor exhibits.
 It completely depends on your kids interest and patience levels.
 Entrance here will be with your combined Jamestown-Yorktown ticket you purchased online.

-- Wander the reconstructed settlement.
+• Wander the reconstructed settlement.

-- See the reconstructed Powhatan village.
+• See the reconstructed Powhatan village.

-- Explore the replicas of the three original ships.
+• Explore the replicas of the three original ships.

-- Talk with the townspeople to see how they lived.
+• Talk with the townspeople to see how they lived.

-- Watch them cook, blacksmith, carve a canoe, build shelters, etc.
+• Watch them cook, blacksmith, carve a canoe, build shelters, etc.

-Take a Break with Duck Donuts
+Take a Snack Break with Duck Donuts

 Although this is a national donut chain, it was our first experience, and it may be your first time at Duck Donuts too.
 It won’t be your last.
 Prepare to watch them fry your donuts as your pick your glaze and toppings for your specialized treat.
 The Duck Donuts in Williamsburg was way too close to my family’s condo during vacation to just go one time.